 Step 7.
 At last, reboot your PC to apply the changes.

-Now that the Lock screen is disabled in Windows 11, if you want to re-enable it, in the above step 4, select the
+Now that the Lock screen is disabled in Windows 11, if you want to re-enable it, in step 4 above, select the Not Configured option.

 How to Turn On/Off Lock Screen in Windows 11 through Registry Editor?